Unlock Your Potential: Free Online Courses with Certificates

 Key Takeaways

-• ✓ Many top universities, including Harvard and Yale, offer free courses with optional paid certificates.
+• ✓ Many reputable universities and platforms offer free courses with optional certificate upgrades.

 How It Works